WencesJ/rule-validation-api/readme.md

-# A simple rule-validation API
+# A Simple rule-validation API
 The rule-validation API has just two routes.

 ### 1. First route is the base route.
 HTTP GET "/"